usmanovs/Salesforce-Interview-Handbook/dev-exercises.md

 [[↑] Back to top](#salesforce-exercises)

 ### Day 8 (IntelliJ or VS Code)
+1. Install IntelliJ.
+Install Illuminated Cloud extension.
+Do the rest of the tasks in IntelliJ.
+1. Create a Project called "10 Day Dev Challenge".
 1. Run 3 DML operations
-2. Run 3 Anonymous Apex operations
+1. Run 3 Anonymous Apex operations
-3. Look at Debug Log
+1. Look at the Debug Log
-4. Push changes to a class to github
+1. Write a class that accepts a string, creates an Account, returns nothing.
+Commit that class & push it to Github
+1. Change your branch using the Terminal
+1. In the Query Editor query for 5 Account records

 [[↑] Back to top](#salesforce-exercises)

 ### Day 9 (Googling- the quintessential skill of a developer)
 1. What is this error?
 "Unable to lock row"
-2. Can you delete a user?
+1. Can you delete a user?
-3. What is the average salary of a salesforce developer in Austin?
+1. What is the average salary of a salesforce developer in Austin?
-4. What is the most popular Salesforce blog?
+1. What is the most popular Salesforce blog?
-5. Where can you find the abridged version of Winter 2020 release notes?
+1. Where can you find the abridged version of Winter 2020 release notes?
+1. Can you find the latest release notes for Illuminated Cloud?

 ### Day 10 (Engaging the Community)
 1. Register an account at https://success.salesforce.com/
-1. Register at an upcoming Salesforce Admin Group meeting
+1. Register at an upcoming Salesforce Admin Group meeting and make a goal to meet 3 interesting people.
-1. Register at an upcoming Salesforce Developer Group meeting
+1. Register at an upcoming Salesforce Developer Group meeting and make a goal to meet 3 interesting people.
 1. Register a Reddit account.
 Review the last 10 posts in  https://www.reddit.com/r/salesforce/.
 Search for "Salesforce Developer Interview" posts
 1. Register with https://salesforce.stackexchange.com/.
 Read the last 5 posts.
 Upvote those that you find interesting.
+1. Explain to someone the importance of each of the above tasks.

 [[↑] Back to top](#salesforce-exercises)